Child Representation Panel

 Quality legal representation for Alberta children

-Representation of children in high conflict parenting matters is a mandated service pursuant to Legal Aid Alberta’s Governance Agreement and is a priority area for LAA.
+Representing children in high-conflict parenting matters is a mandated service pursuant to Legal Aid Alberta’s Governance Agreement and a priority area for LAA.

 • Purpose and scope